 Once you’ve registered your users, activating them is the next challenge.
 Reminding members of their rewards is another way personalization can help drive conversion.
 In another example from the world of beauty, haircare brand Ouidad serves

-The brand created campaigns to re-engage lapsing users and reward top customers, driving a high level of engagement and boosting loyalty and lifetime value.
+The brand created campaigns to re-engage lapsing users and reward top customers, driving a high level of engagement, boosting customer loyalty and improving retention.
 Last year, Ouidad loyalty members had an average repeat purchase rate of 54.4% (vs. 29.8% for non-members) and a higher annual purchase frequency.

 as a luxury brand?

-How I can optimize the post-purchase experience for loyalty?
+How I can optimize the post-purchase experience for customer loyalty?

 What part does customer feedback play when it comes to loyalty?

-Customer feedback is an important tool to both create and build loyalty and lifetime value along the customer journey.
+Customer feedback is an important tool to both create and build loyalty and improve retention along the customer journey.
 If you never ask your customers what drives their loyalty and satisfaction, it will be impossible to amplify and recreate this…or know where you’re going wrong.

 But when should you ask customers for feedback?
 Think about this carefully – for example, if you’re a travel brand, asking a user to rate their experience after they have gone on holiday may not be the best time to get online feedback.